Definition

 Multimodal AI significantly expands the design space for AI-powered products.
 PMs are no longer limited to text-based AI interactions.
 Users can take a photo of a product and ask questions about it, upload a spreadsheet and request a visual summary, describe an image they want created, or combine voice and visual inputs in a single request.
 These capabilities create opportunities for more intuitive, accessible, and powerful user experiences.

-Understanding multimodal capabilities also helps PMs evaluate the rapidly evolving AI model landscape.
-As foundation models add new modalities, PMs need to assess which capabilities are mature enough for production use, which modality combinations create the most value for their users, and how to design interfaces that naturally leverage multi-modal interaction patterns without overwhelming users.
+Understanding multimodal capabilities also helps PMs evaluate the rapidly evolving AI model market.
+As foundation models add new modalities, PMs need to assess which capabilities are mature enough for production use, which modality combinations create the most value for their users, and how to design interfaces that naturally use multi-modal interaction patterns without overwhelming users.

 How It Works in Practice